jackc/pg_partialcopy/README.md

 # database_url is a URL or key-value connection string.
 It is required.
 database_url = "dbname=source"

+# before_transaction_sql is SQL that is run before the read-only transaction is started.
+A common use case would be to
+# create a temporary table and populate it with data that will be used in steps with select_sql.
+before_transaction_sql = """
+create temporary table selected_people (id uuid) select id from people tablesample bernoulli(10)
+"""

 # destination is the database to which data will be copied.
 [destination]
 # database_url is a URL or key-value connection string.
 It is required.